ucsb-cs156/OLD-website-originial-repo/_tutorials/student_ex12.md

 4. validPerm : negated conditional &rarr; KILLED<br/>
 </p>

 This shows us that the mutation that survived is one where the mutation was `changed conditional boundary`.
-This typically means changing:
+This  means changing:

 | From | To |
 |------|----|